University of Edinburgh: Library system

 Pre-dating the university by three years, Edinburgh University Library was founded in 1580 through the donation of a large collection by Clement Litill, and today is the largest academic library collection in Scotland.
 The Brutalist style eight-storey Main Library building in George Square was designed by Sir Basil Spence.
 At the time of its completion in 1967, it was the largest building of its type in the UK, and today is a category A listed building.
 The library system also includes many specialised libraries at the college and school level.

 Exchange programmes

-The university offers students the opportunity to study in Europe and beyond via the European Union's Erasmus+ programme and a variety of international exchange agreements with around 300 partners institutions in nearly 40 countries worldwide.
+The university offers students the opportunity to study abroad at around 300 partner institutions in nearly 40 countries worldwide, with most partner universities being located in Europe, North America, and Asia.

-University-wide exchanges are open to almost any student whose degree permits a year abroad and who can find a suitable course combination.
+University-wide exchanges are open to most, but not all, students on undergraduate degrees in the College of Arts, Humanities, and Social Sciences, and the College of Science and Engineering; most students in the College of Medicine and Veterinary Medicine are not eligible for exchanges.
+Students will normally go abroad in their third year.
 The list of partner institutions is shown as follows (part of):